 When is the Nice-Pak data breach settlement payout date?

-Payments will be issued to approved claimants approximately 60 days after the court grants final approval of the settlement or claim processing is completed, whichever is later.
+The settlement administrator will issue payments to approved claimants approximately 60 days after it completes claim processing or the court grants final approval of the settlement, whichever is later.

-The class action lawsuit was filed because Nice-Pak Products Inc. and Professional Disposables International Inc. experienced a cybersecurity incident that potentially exposed sensitive personal information.
-Plaintiffs alleged that the companies failed to adequately protect this information, resulting in claims of negligence, negligence per se and breach of implied contract.
+The class action lawsuit alleged Nice-Pak Products Inc. and Professional Disposables International Inc. experienced a cybersecurity incident that potentially exposed sensitive personal information.
+The plaintiffs claimed the companies failed to adequately protect this information, resulting in claims of negligence, negligence per se and breach of implied contract.

 The companies deny any wrongdoing but agreed to settle to avoid the risk and expense of continued litigation.